-Among ever circle of Druids is a Shaman, well intune with the spirit and voice of Nature, and thus granted power by it.
+Among every circle of Druids is a Shaman, well intune with the spirit and voice of Nature, and thus granted power by it but also guided by the Divine light left behind.
 While they rarely appear in Callispar, they are key in the Breath.
-Leading nomadic tribes below the breath in well-studied currents of strange air, they know when the spirit of nature will protect them.
+Leading nomadic tribes below the breath in well-studied currents of strange air, they know when the spirits of nature will protect them.

 Warcriers, Skalds are invaluable to a charging warparty.
 Often they are heard on the battlefield, bolstering their side of the battle.
 Perhaps Skalds were once singers in brawling taverns or fighting pits, urging on the crowd and combatants alike.
 Regardless, they are well thought of in many cases.

 When an Inquisitor would be too much, a Slayer will always take the job.
 Known for their ability to study and slay targets with ease, they are the perfect assassin with an arsenal of deadly tools for the job.